From a Frequency-Domain Willems' Lemma to Data-Driven Predictive Control: Willems' lemma in frequency domain

-Some further remarks regarding Theorem~\ref{thm:fd-WFL} are in order. \begin{itemize} \item We see that, analogous to the shift theorem of the DTFT~\cite{Proakis1996}, the time delays that are present in the Hankel matrices in Lemma~\ref{lem:td-WFL} translate to linear phase terms, i.e., the increasing powers of $e^{j\hat{\omega}_k}$ in $W_L(e^{j\hat{\omega_k}})$ in Theorem~\ref{thm:fd-WFL}; \item Using conjugate symmetry, Theorem~\ref{thm:fd-WFL}.\ref{item:fd-wfl-1} is equivalent to the real-valued matrix having full row rank.
-Similarly, we obtain from Theorem~\ref{thm:fd-WFL}.\ref{item:fd-wfl-2} that the pair of real-valued length-$L$ sequences $(u_{[0,L-1]},y_{[0,L-1]})$ is an input-output trajectory of $\Sigma$, if and only if there exists $g\in\mathbb{R}^{2M-1}$ such that where we performed the change of variables \end{itemize}
+Some further remarks regarding Theorem~\ref{thm:fd-WFL} are in order. \begin{itemize}[leftmargin=*] \item We see that, analogous to the shift theorem of the DTFT~\cite{Proakis1996}, the time delays that are present in the Hankel matrices in Lemma~\ref{lem:td-WFL} translate to linear phase terms, i.e., the increasing powers of $e^{j\hat{\omega}_k}$ in $W_L(e^{j\hat{\omega}_k})$ in Theorem~\ref{thm:fd-WFL}; \item Using conjugate symmetry and~\eqref{eq:T_Re}, Theorem~\ref{thm:fd-WFL}.\ref{item:fd-wfl-1} is equivalent to the real-valued matrix having full row rank.
+Similarly, we obtain from Theorem~\ref{thm:fd-WFL}.\ref{item:fd-wfl-2} that the pair of real-valued length-$L$ sequences $(u_{[0,L-1]},y_{[0,L-1]})$ is an input-output trajectory of $\Sigma$, if and only if there exists $g\in\mathbb{R}^{2M-1}$ such that where we performed the change of variables $g = T_{\Re}^{-1}G = (G_0,2\Re(G_1),-2\Im(G_1))$.
+The real-valued formulation in~\eqref{eq:rv-fd-wfl-2} may be preferable because it avoids complex-valued computations, reduces the number of decision variables by a factor of two, and removes the need to enforce the particular structure $(G_0,G_1,G_1^*)$ using equality constraints. \end{itemize}